XGEO-UCN/hello-word/README.md

 # hello-word
-a place to share information
+a place to share information and develop code